‘Damage has been done to our brain because we train our boys to think that they are more important than girls.’

-Audacious, daring and never one to stay silent in the face of injustice, Angelique Kidjo is one of Africa’s most celebrated singer-songwriters.
-Recently honoured by Amnesty International with its highest honour, the Ambassador of Conscience Award for her human rights advocacy, Kidjo does not shy away from what other artists in her position may consider damaging to their brand.
-With a career that spawns 30 years, 12 albums and three Grammy Awards, Kidjo knows the power of her voice and presence on the world stage.
+Audacious, daring and never one to stay silent in the face of injustice, Angelique Kidjo is one of Africa’s most celebrated singer-songwriters and does not shy away from what other artists in her position may consider damaging to their brand.
+With a career that spawns 30 years, 14 albums and four Grammy Awards, Kidjo knows the power of her voice and presence on the world stage.
 It is this that she uses to fight for a cause that she is passionate about – to advance the rights and empower African women and girls.
+She spoke to Belinda Otas.

 You have never shied away from speaking out and this is a recurring factor in your autobiography, Spirit Rising, even when it could get you into trouble.
 What does it take for you to stay courageous and keep speaking the truth as you see it?